 One of the strengths to which the success of Houben's high-profile designs is attributed, is her ability to combine unique design statements with a focus on human experience of architecture.
 "Architecture must appeal to all the senses," Houben states "What counts in the end is the arrangement of form and emotion."
 Her architectural vision convinced both a municipal committee and a panel of Delft inhabitants to commission.
 Mecanoo with the project for the new railway station and municipal offices.
 M.F

-🔥 া 🖟 WC 🖆 🔊 Delft TU University, Oude Kerk, the New Church, Delft City Centre (The Markt)
+🔥 া 🚧 WC 🖆 🔊 Delft TU University, Oude Kerk, the New Church, Delft City Centre (The Markt) 🗎 Train: regular direct trains from Rotterdam, Den Haag, Amsterdam, Breda, Leiden, Utrecht.

 Library of Delft University of Technology

 Bibliotheek van de Technische Universiteit Delft